 To help you find great spots to take the kids for some autumn play, here’s a Google Map and list of our top picks.
 Remember, autumn colours also provide a great backdrop for lovely family photos.
 And we think we’ll also enjoy them that much more this year!

 Top Spots for Autumn Colours in and Around Parramatta

 Here are our top 10 places to take kids to enjoy autumn colours in and around the City of Parramatta.
-Nearly all are parks with playgrounds, so you can make a day of it if you want (once playgrounds re-open on Friday 15th May).
 And if you want to see more photos of our top autumn leaf spots, head over to our Instagram page as it will soon be filling up with the yellow, orange and red of autumn.

 1Parramatta Park, Parramatta